mendix/docs/content/appstore/app-services/text-analytics.md

 ## 4 Configuring the License Token {#configure-license-token}

-### 4.1 In Studio Pro
+### 4.1 For an App Deployed Locally or in a Sandbox

-If you run your app locally, configure the license token in Studio Pro.
+If you deploy your app locally, configure the license token in Studio Pro.
 Perform the following steps:

 1. In the App Explorer, go to **Settings** to open the [App Settings](/refguide/project-settings) dialog box.